gatsbyjs/gatsby/docs/docs/themes/converting-a-starter.md

 A theme is a type of plugin that includes a `gatsby-config.js` file and adds pre-configured functionality, data sourcing, and/or UI code to Gatsby sites.
 In contrast to starters, themes can be packaged and distributed through a registry like npm, and their versions can be tracked/managed through a `package.json` file.

 One reason to convert a starter to a theme is to make it easier to push updates out to consumers of your code.
 With a starter, users would have to try and update their code from the original starter repo and run the risk of overwriting some of their own changes.
-With a theme, it's much easier for developers to update code through their package manager and rely on a consistent theme API that respects their customzations.
+With a theme, it's much easier for developers to update code through their package manager and rely on a consistent theme API that respects their customizations.

 ## Prepare Your `package.json`